Cathflo Activase Side Effects

 Applies to alteplase: intravenous powder for solution

-Along with its needed effects, alteplase (the active ingredient contained in Cathflo Activase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by alteplase (the active ingredient contained in Cathflo Activase).
+In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking alteplase:More common